thecursedmodder/Java-Music-Triggers/README.md

 Getting started, Modpack developers:

-The wiki has all you should need [wiki](https://github.com/thecursedmodder/Java-Music-Triggers/wiki).
+The [wiki](https://github.com/thecursedmodder/Java-Music-Triggers/wiki) has all you should need .
 If something is missing please let me know in the form of an issue or on discord.